AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX.Extensions/SystemUnitClassLibTypeExtensions/README.md

 SystemUnitClassLibTypeExtensions Class
 ======================================
-AutomationML 2.1 APIExtension methods for the SystemUnitClassLib element and its defining class [SystemUnitClassLibType][1]
+Extension methods for the SystemUnitClassLib element and its defining class [SystemUnitClassLibType][1]

 Inheritance Hierarchy